Bringing our nation together to protect all New Zealanders from terrorism and violent extremism of all kinds.

 Description of terrorism, violent extremism and extremism

-Terrorism: Under New Zealand law, a terrorist act is defined as an ideologically, politically, or religiously motivated act – including those causing death or serious bodily injury – intended to induce terror in the population, or to compel the government to do or not do certain things.
+Terrorism: Under New Zealand law, a terrorist act is defined as an ideologically, politically, or religiously motivated act – including, but not limited to, those causing death or serious bodily injury – intended to intimidate a population, or to compel the government to do or not do certain things.

 Violent extremism: The justification of violence with the aim of radically changing the nature of government, religion or society.
 This violence is often targeted against groups seen as threatening violent extremists’ success or survival, or undermining their world view.